FAQs: Charity shops

 - When was the first charity shop opened?

 In the 19th century the Salvation Army ran second hand clothing shops to provide the urban poor with cheap clothing.
-Other charities also operated shops during the Second World War to raise money for the war effort and relieve hardship.
+At the outbreak of World War Two, other charities such as British Red Cross started to also operated shops as a way raise money for the war effort and relieve hardship.
 However, modern charity shops as we understand them - retail units selling overwhelmingly donated goods to raise as much cash as possible for the parent charity - did not appear until after WWII.
 The first of these was opened by Oxfam in 1947 and is still in operation today.
 Oxfam had been swamped by donations from the public (mostly blankets and clothing) following its appeal for aid to alleviate the post-war situation in Greece.
 The success of this appeal yielded so many donations that it was decided to set up a shop in Oxford to sell a portion of these and to use the profits to further fund aid in Greece.

 - How many charity shops are there in the UK and Republic of Ireland?